Veiled chameleon: Captivity

 The veiled chameleon is the most common chameleon species in the pet trade; this species has been kept and bred in captivity for almost thirty years.
 Veiled chameleons are more tolerant of captive conditions than other chameleon species, but are still challenging pets to keep healthy.

 Husbandry

 Veiled chameleons require specific care and husbandry in order to ensure their health.
-It is important to note that captive veiled chameleons should never be released in the wild because they are an invasive species that can cause significant harm to a local ecosystem.
-It is important to be responsible when owning a veiled chameleon as a pet and to never release them in the wild.
+Captive veiled chameleons should never be released in the wild because they are an invasive species that can cause significant harm to a local ecosystem.
+It is important to be responsible when owning a veiled chameleon as a pet and never to release them in the wild.
 There are many local reptile rescue organizations around the world that will be able to take the veiled chameleon if the owner does not want it anymore.